 § 4145.
 Fidelity companies may act as sole surety

-Where by law two or more sureties are required upon an obligation such company is authorized to insure, it may act as sole surety thereon and may be accepted as such by the court, or other person authorized to approve the sufficiency of such bond or undertaking.
-Any provisions of the laws of this State requiring sureties on bonds to be residents of this State shall not be construed to forbid the acceptance of a qualified foreign company as joint and sole surety upon any such bond.
+Where by law two or more sureties are required upon an obligation that a fidelity insurance company is authorized to insure, the fidelity insurance company may act as sole surety upon the obligation and may be accepted as such by the court or other person authorized to approve the sufficiency of the bond or undertaking.
+Any State law requiring sureties on bonds to be residents of this State shall not be construed to forbid the acceptance of a qualified foreign company as joint and sole surety upon any such bond.
 (Amended 2021, No. 105 (Adj.
 Sess.), § 158, eff.
 July 1, 2022.)

 § 4146.
 Limit of liability